Triangulation Psychology: What Is Triangulating?

 The American Psychological Association (APA) defines triangulation as “a situation in which two constituents of a family in conflict each attempt to draw another person to their side.”
 (This is different from data triangulation, investigator triangulation, and methodological triangulation, which are often used in peer-reviewed research).
 Triangulation is a common manipulation tactic that may occur when there has been a breakdown in communication between two parties, leading them to vent to a third person who ends up bearing the emotional weight of the conflict and may also be forced to act as a messenger between the two.

 One of the most common examples of this is a family with two parents and a child, where there is a significant conflict between the parents.
 According to Family Systems Theory, triangulation often happens when one or both parents turn to the child as an outlet for venting, often making them feel as if they are responsible for the situation and burdening them emotionally.
-In these scenarios, the family process can be severely disrupted, especially when family members are not allowed to express themselves in their own words without involving the third person.
+In these scenarios, the family process can be severely disrupted by triangulation, especially when family members are not allowed to express themselves in their own words without involving the third person.

 Another example of triangulation in romantic relationships could be a person calling their friend to vent about their partner every time they have a fight.
 When this happens frequently over time, the person’s venting to the friend can become a more comfortable outlet than ever addressing the cause of the fights directly with their partner.
 Additional problems in the romantic relationship can result, and the friend could feel overburdened or even used due to this triangulation tactic.